What Do Economics Professor Do?

 - Evaluate and grade students' class work, assignments, and papers.

 These are the skills Economics Professors say are the most useful in their careers:

 Speaking: Talking to others to convey information effectively.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-There were about 16,500 jobs for Economics Professor in 2016 (in the United States).
+In 2016, there was an estimated number of 16,500 jobs in the United States for Economics Professor.
 New jobs are being produced at a rate of 10.9% which is above the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Economics Professor by 2026.
-Due to new job openings and attrition, there will be an average of 1,500 job openings in this field each year.
+The BLS estimates 1,500 yearly job openings in this field.